British Car Brands

 Morris Logo

 Morris Motors Limited was very successful in its early years.
-By 1924, it had captured more than 50% of the British car market, overtaking Ford.
+By 1924, it had captured over 50% of the British car market, overtaking Ford.
 The production of models under the Morris brand was discontinued in the mid-1980s.
-The brand is currently owned by SAIC Motor Corporation Limited.
+SAIC Motor Corporation Limited currently owns the brand.
 The original logo of the now-defunct company echoes the coat of arms of the city of Oxford, where the founder of the company, William Morris, was born and lived.
 The emblem shows a silver-blue circle with a red bull crossing the River Isis.

 Triumph